egarbarino/safari_gke/getting_started/notes.md

 Project (Optional)

-Add the below line to `.profile` in your home directory to avoid setting the project for every session:
+Add the below line to the end of `.bashrc` in your home directory to avoid setting the project for every session:

 ```
 gcloud config set project safari-gke